Polymer Clay Miniature Food Charms: Bowls, Fish, and Tiny Toppings

 That choice should shape the next tests.
 A bowl-inspired stud usually needs a flatter rear contact area and low relief for post testing.
 A hanging fish charm usually needs enough cured clay around the top hole or connector and a body profile light enough to pass a test hang.

-Keep Miniature Food Light And Readable
+Keep Miniature Food Light And Recognizable

 Shallow relief is often a better starting test than full miniature depth because it can reduce bulk.